How long do I really have to figure it out?

 A child who is apathetic, the dark hopelessness of this world threatening to consume?

-We hand our children a torch when we hand them a pen, a JoyDare to hunt for Him.
+We hand our children a torch when we hand them a pen, a dare to hunt for God.
 Sparks fall and the world catches and they see light everywhere, God-glory igniting everything.
 Hand them a pen.
 Hand them a pen.
-The way to counter apathy is to count the ways of God….
+The way to counter apathy is to count the ways of God …

 A child who is angry?
 Anger is always just this: the bleeding of a deep wound.
 Wrap up wounds intentionally with the gentle bandage of God’s unending love, His daily, tender graces.